 - In states with no helmet laws, 79 percent of motorcyclists died while not wearing a helmet.

 If you or someone you love has been injured in a motorcycle crash that occurred due to the negligence or fault of another and you would like to learn more about seeking compensation for your injuries, contact Gladstein Law Firm, PLLC as soon as possible.
 We can provide you with a free consultation, help you to determine if you have a valid case, and work to help you seek the compensation to which you may be entitled.
-Call us today toll-free at 1-800-991-0474 or (502) 855-4177 to schedule your no-obligation case evaluation.
+Call us today at (502) 855-4177 to schedule your no-obligation case evaluation.